 In a press release covering the annual MoneyTree report, the National Venture Capital Association (NVCA) stated, “Dollars going into Software companies accounted for 41 percent of total venture capital investments in 2014, the highest percentage since the inception of the MoneyTree Report in 1995.”

-With almost half of venture capital being allocated to software startups, there is a concern looming around a dot-com bubble relapse.
+With almost half of the venture capital being allocated to software startups, there is a concern looming around a dot-com bubble relapse.
 But companies such as Facebook and Google, built solely as websites, disprove the idea that an Internet company is merely a fad.

 Rather, we see an increase in software and web-based companies creating new industries and disjointing others, capturing enormous valuations.
 This trend has led to the emergence of the term “Unicorn” to describe these companies, which we will examine in depth below.